christianahsasona/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7. Script that adds execution permission to the owner, the group owner and the users to the file hello
+8. Script that sets permission to the file hello as no permission to owner, no permission to group, all permission to other users